 Average temperature in summer: 33°C

-Albania offers a compelling blend of history, natural beauty, and unspoiled coastlines, making it an ideal summer destination for those seeking something beyond the usual Mediterranean escapes.
-Discover Albania, a land where history, nature, and authenticity converge.
-Hike the dramatic peaks of the Dinaric Alps, explore the ancient ruins of Butrint, or wander through Berat and Gjirokastër, where Ottoman architecture and towering castles reveal centuries of history.
-Along the coastline, hidden coves and pristine waters offer an escape from Europe’s busier shores, while Tirana’s dynamic energy blends past and present in a city reinventing itself.
+Hike the rugged peaks of the Dinaric Alps, explore the ancient ruins of Butrint, or wander through Berat and Gjirokastër, where Ottoman architecture and towering castles reveal centuries of history.
+Along the coastline, hidden coves and crystal-clear waters offer a peaceful alternative to Europe's busier beaches, while Tirana's dynamic energy blends past and present in a city reinventing itself.

 Inland, the rugged Accursed Mountains hide traditional villages and winding trails perfect for exploration.
 The Adriatic and Ionian coastlines remain blissfully crowd-free, offering a rare mix of tranquillity and adventure.
 Whether you’re drawn by archaeology, breathtaking landscapes, or a sense of discovery, Albania rewards with surprises at every turn.